 Site Analysis, mapping – ( may include soil testing)

 One visit 2-3 hours

 Native YardScape grew from my long term passion for gardening and a fascination of our local plants in the Bay area.

 I gained some experience and knowledge through the Contra Costa Master Gardeners program.

 As a graduate of the program I began serving the public through the Master Gardner Help desk.

 This experience spurred me to enroll in the Horticulture program at Merritt College and then to continue into the Landscape Design Program.

-I work in the Contra Costa area designing and managing gardens.
+I work in the Contra Costa area designing and doing garden consultation and coaching work.

 I am a member of the Association of Professional Landscape Designers in the East Bay, a QWEL certified water efficient landscaper, and have judged at the San Francisco Flower and Garden Show.